dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 need extra resources for virtualizing your application, which means that we can have a process isolation without any loss to the efficiency at that host.

- that doesn't require any emulation.

-the guest operating system has to be the same as the host operating system, because the process isolation and resource management is done by the hosts kernel

 .
 However as of today there are only a couple of drivers implemented for Docker and they are mostly for Linux only.